 This is a twist on traditional apple pie.
 It’s a fun way to make, serve, and eat America’s iconic dessert.
 You’re looking at gooey cinnamon apple pie filling baked inside a cored-out apple and covered with a buttery lattice pie crust.
 And, of course, salted caramel on top.
 If you prefer an oat streusel topping, you’ll love my baked apples instead.

 Everything is made from scratch.
 Pure homemade apple pie goodness.

 I have lots of step-by-step photos so you can easily make theses at home.

 The first thing to do is to make homemade pie crust.
 You need 1 pie crust.
-My recipe makes 2 pie crusts, so you can freeze the other half now for pumpkin pie on Thanksgiving.
+My recipe makes 2 pie crusts, so you can freeze the other half now for pumpkin pie on Thanksgiving (or one of my other Thanksgiving pie recipes!).
 Or you can make 8 of these adorable apple pie baked apples.
 Four were plenty for us.